 Permitted projects post a financial security that gets returned after the project meets various TRPA requirements including, but not limited to, installation of BMPs.
 Projects that do not meet requirements are given a chance to comply, and as a last resort TRPA may use the security to effect compliance.
 However, this process is impractical because the forfeited securities cannot be used to install any improvements including BMPs without authorization from the non-compliant property owner.
-Greater flexibility in the use of the funds could improve progress towards water quality gains.
+Greater flexibility in the use of the funds, such as augmenting local jurisdiction water quality mitigation funds, could improve progress towards water quality gains.